franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Fix production websocket connection:
+  - Read the saved answer there.
+[WebSocket with SSL](https://stackoverflow.com/questions/9745249/websocket-with-ssl).
+- Style all the max-width img to have a max-height as well.
 - Implement a redis channel layer.
 - **BUG** Clicking on 'Edit message' will issue a display_chat (receiver)
 - Check if...